Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: RESULTS

 \subsubsection{Vehicle Types and Racetracks}

-FBGA could be applied for velocity planning with different robotic systems (Section \ref{sec:intro}), and in this paper we focus on the challenging case of racing vehicles, whose g-g-v acceleration envelopes can have complex non-convex shapes.
-We consider two vehicle types: \begin{itemize} \item A racing car, whose g-g-v envelope is taken from \cite{piccinini2025howoptimal}; \item A racing motorcycle, whose g-g-v is derived from \cite{Biral2009}. \end{itemize} For each vehicle type, we apply FBGA on five racetracks: Catalunya, Valencia, Misano, Sepang, and Palm Beach.
+FBGA could be applied for velocity planning with different robotic systems (Sec. \ref{sec:intro}), and in this paper, we focus on the challenging case of racing vehicles, whose g-g-v acceleration envelopes can have complex non-convex shapes.
+We consider two vehicle types: a racing car, whose g-g-v envelope is taken from \cite{piccinini2025howoptimal}, and a racing motorcycle, whose g-g-v is derived from \cite{Biral2009}.
+For each vehicle type, we apply FBGA on five racetracks: Catalunya, Valencia, Misano, Sepang, and Palm Beach.